-Poll: Independents Move In Favor Of Impeachment Inquiry, GOP Stays Firmly Against
+Poll: Independents Move In Favor Of Impeachment Inquiry; GOP Stays Firmly Against

 A slim majority of Americans now approve of the Democratic House-led impeachment inquiry into President Trump, a new NPR/PBS NewsHour/Marist poll finds.